 The Action Plan

-The Community Sustainability Action Plan is a long-range, visionary document that was developed in 2008 by the Corvallis Sustainability Coalition to meet the Corvallis City Council’s goal “to develop a community-wide sustainability initiative”.
-The plan is the result of a landmark community process that revolved around three town hall meetings and involved hundreds of Corvallis residents and thousands of volunteer hours.
+The Community Sustainability Action Plan is a long-range, visionary document that was developed by the Corvallis Sustainability Coalition in 2008, to meet the Corvallis City Council’s goal “to develop a community-wide sustainability initiative.”
+The plan was the result of a landmark community process that revolved around three town hall meetings and involved hundreds of Corvallis residents and thousands of volunteer hours.

-The Action Plan is based on the work products of 12 Coalition work groups and is intended to provide a framework for the next several years of Coalition and community work.
-It builds upon The Corvallis Vision 2020 Statement, which was adopted by City Council in 1998 to outline a vision of the desired Corvallis community of the future.
-The Action Plan is a “living document” that will be refined and improved over time and modified as progress is made towards the goals.
-Town hall meetings will be held annually to provide residents an opportunity to suggest changes or additions to the plan.
+The 2008 Action Plan was based on the products of 12 Coalition work groups and was intended to provide a framework for Coalition and community work for the next several years.
+It built upon the Corvallis 2020 Vision Statement which was adopted by City Council in 1998, to outline a vision of the desired Corvallis community of the future.
+The Action Plan is a “living document” that is intended to be refined and improved over time and modified as progress is made toward the goals.
+Town hall meetings are held annually to provide residents an opportunity to suggest changes or additions to the plan.

-The Action Plan is organized around 12 topic areas and includes the following elements for each topic area:
+Our Action Plan is organized around 12 topic areas and includes the following elements:

 - Vision – An image or description of what the community desires to become in the future.